TeamMacLean/mutations_hts_noref/002_snps_in_assembled_genome/rice_mutmap/Readme.md

 SNPs but not indels have been reflected to the consensus contigs.

 From [MutMap+ study] (http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0068529) it appears that hitomebore genome sequencing data is [submitted at SRA](http://www.ncbi.nlm.nih.gov/sra/DRA000927)

+#### Hit5814 data

+Hit5814-sd data is downloaded from accession number DRR001790.

+Hitomebore reads downloaded from accession number DRR004451

+Variants were called for Hit5814 and wildtype using Hitomebore scaffolds.